catseye/The-Dossier/article/Lost Games.md

 not remember their exact names.
 (City Connection was in this category for a long time until somehow I remembered its (non-obvious) name.)

-### Darts game

-*   seen-on: Apple II
-*   released: 1979

-Publisher might have been Apple Computer, Inc.  I remember the copyright year was 1979.

-Basically it was a darts game.
-Your player stood on the left, the dartboard was on the right, and you threw the dart in an arc and hoped to hit the dartboard.

 ### Canadian politics simulator

 *   seen-on: Apple II